Cheap hot tub, anyone? The LAST FEW inflatable hot tubs and spas available to buy online from £320

 The question however, is where can you buy a hot tub?
 There are a few places left with online ordering and delivery, but er… do get a move on.
 Unfortunately both the shops themselves and our pricing widgets are unable to keep pace with the hot tub buying frenzy that has taken place.

 For that reason, my big recommendation is you cross your fingers and head to Argos.
-It has sold out of most if its more affordable tubs but it seems to have limited stocks of the Lay-Z-Spa Bali and Lay-Z-Spa Cancun, and they aren’t too pricey.
+It has sold out of most if its more affordable, inflatable hot tubs but it seems to have limited stocks of the Lay-Z-Spa Bali and Lay-Z-Spa Cancun, and they aren’t too pricey.

 • Buy Lay-Z-Spa Bali at Argos for £400

-Note: Update: well, that price cut obviously worked as these have both now sold out.